Cold Room Temperature Monitoring for Food Stores

 SensGuard cloud software

-The SensGuard online portal displays statistical information for each temperature and humidity sensor or sensor group.
-You can:
+The SensGuard portal displays readings for each sensor or sensor group.
+Users can:

-• set allowed min/max temperature and humidity ranges and receive notifications if any parameter goes outside them;
+• set min/max ranges and receive alerts when temperature goes outside limits

-• upload a store map and place sensors on it to quickly identify which freezer or cooler has a problem;
+• upload a store map and place sensors on it to locate the affected freezer or cooler quickly

-• review alarm history, comments and duration of incidents;
+• review alarm history, comments and incident duration

-The system supports data export as CSV files and PDF reports, which allows you to archive temperature history and use reports during inspections or internal audits.
+The system supports data export as CSV files and PDF reports to archive temperature history and use reports during inspections or internal audits.

-Store map view with sensors placed on freezers and showcases to quickly locate problem areas.
+Store map view with sensors placed on freezers and showcases to locate incidents faster.

-Monitoring list of objects with current readings and status
+List of refrigeration objects with current temperature readings and status indicators

-Monitoring list of refrigeration objects with current temperature readings and status indicators.
+Monitoring list of refrigeration equipment with current readings and status indicators.

-Detailed sensor readings with notification history for incident analysis.
+Detailed sensor readings with alarm history for incident analysis.

 SensMax devices